EMBEDDIA/event-detection/event-detection-daniel/README.md

 ## Prerequisites

 * Python3.x (we are currently using version 3.7)
-* Justtext Python module (for cleaning up HTML boilerplates if needed)
+* pip install justext Justtext Python module (for cleaning up HTML boilerplates if needed)

 ## Usage